-Tracking Error Risk-The Advisor may not be able to cause the Fund's performance to match that of the Fund's benchmark, either on a daily or aggregate basis.
-Factors such as Fund expenses, imperfect correlation between the Fund's investments and those of the underlying index, rounding of share prices, changes to the composition of the underlying index, regulatory policies, high portfolio turnover rate, and the use of leverage all contribute to tracking error.
+Tracking Error Risk-The Advisor may not be able to cause the Fund's performance to correspond to that of the Fund's benchmark, either on a daily or aggregate basis.
+Factors such as Fund expenses, imperfect correlation between the Fund's investments and the Long Treasury Bond, rounding of share prices, regulatory policies, high portfolio turnover rate, and the use of leverage all contribute to tracking error.
 Tracking error may cause the Fund's performance to be less than you expect.